exercise information

 A training split is a relatively simple concept.
 A training split is how you partition your workouts to exercise different body parts for work on different days.
 You can also split your workouts with regards to sets and reps.
 You can perform high reps for a certain body part one day and low reps the other day, etc.

-Why Weight Training Splits are so Important
+Why Are Weight Training Splits So Important?

 Splits help allow body parts time to recovery while you exercise others.
 Rest is very important to your training program.
 If you do not allow your muscles sufficient time to recover, you will not make constant and noticeable improvements in your strength, stamina or body composition.